milesjwinter/BPL_MCMC/README.md

 # Broken-Power-Law MCMC
-Define a broken power law in log space, inject gaussian noise, and fit using PyMC.
-Make cool traingle plots with Corner.
+Generate observation data from a broken power law, inject gaussian noise, and fit data using a MCMC regression model in PyMC.
+Then, make cool triangle plots with Corner.

 ![BPL](sample_output/best_fit_BPL.png)